Can You Put 4 12-Volt Batteries in a 48-Volt Golf Cart?

 Lithium-ion (LiFePO4) 10 – 20 years 3,000 – 6,000

 Lithium batteries last 6 to 8 times longer than lead-acid types due to stable chemistry and robust cycle tolerance.
-Redway Battery’s lithium offerings are engineered to push these limits further with advanced battery management systems ensuring safety and stability.
+Redway Battery’s lithium packs are designed with advanced management systems to further extend lifespan while ensuring safety and reliability.

 How does temperature impact golf cart battery life and performance?